What is Blockchain Technology? A Beginner’s Guide

 4.1.
 Public Blockchain

 A public blockchain is open to anyone, and anyone can participate in the network, validate transactions, and create new blocks.
 Bitcoin and Ethereum are examples of public blockchains.
-Public blockchains are highly decentralized and offer a high level of transparency and security.
+Public blockchains operate in a highly decentralized manner, providing strong transparency and security.

 Here’s a comprehensive blog on “What is Blockchain Technology?
 A Beginner’s Guide” with a breakdown of the key concepts, features, and potential applications of blockchain technology.